nZEDb/nZEDb_Docs/source/guides/installing/ubuntu/16.04/php.rst

     `memory_limit` can be set to -1 if you have a large amount of system RAM (>=8GB).

-    Change your timezone from a list of timezones_.
+    Set your timezone from a list of timezones_.

    .. sectnum::

    **Enable error logging** (Needed when reporting bugs)

+    nZEDb is intended to run error/warning free, so ALL errors/warnings should be investigated.
+It is recommended to set these settings and check the log file periodically.

     .. code::